 Joseph’s good friend, Charles Greenaway, was the pastor here prior to the Flowers.
 He had come up to this area on Flower’s honeymoon.
 Charles had recently lost his wife, so they brought him with them to help console him.
 After several days of fishing, the young Mrs. Flowers sent Charles off.
 That could have been their initiation to this area.
 After his time here Charles Greenaway went on to become a famous missionary to Africa and an evangelist pastor.
 In 1977, he was appointed the First Field Secretary of the newly aligned Missions District of Eurasia.
 He drew attention to the fact that Europe was a valid and needy missions field.
 He is very well known in the Assemblies of God as he held several offices and served until his death.
 Our church also changed its name in 1942 to First Assembly of God, during his tenure.

 V. Wilson Hickham pastored for several years here and went on to do great things for God.
 Manza Wright also was one of the memorable pastors of this church.
 Many pastors helped develop the work of God in The Dover-Foxcroft, Piscataquis County area.

-Though pastors are important, it is the people of whom God saves and calls out and leads into a church that are the church.
 We have a long and rich history of developing and sending people into their God given callings to build the body of Christ all over the world.

 This church, now called Living Word Assembly of God is here because individuals believed in the saving blood of Jesus Christ and in the power of the Holy Spirit.
 Nothing has changed.
 Until Jesus comes, the history of the blood and Spirit are still being acted out here in Dover-Foxcroft, in a church where God brought together a group of people who were and are still dedicated to God’s purpose.